TOMToolkit/tom_base/docs/deployment/encryption.rst

    below will leave every previously-encrypted field unreadable.
 Follow the procedure exactly — don't just edit ``SECRET_KEY`` in your env.

+   Should

 Graceful ``SECRET_KEY`` rotation
 --------------------------------

+Because TOMToolkit's encryption scheme depends on the value of ``settings.SECRET_KEY``, if you need to change your ``SECRET_KEY``, we must decrypt the encrypted data with a cipher derived from the old ``SECRET_KEY`` and re-encrypt it with a cipher derived from the new ``SECRET_KEY``.
+The following proceed explains the process in full.

 We use Django's built-in
 `SECRET_KEY_FALLBACKS <https://docs.djangoproject.com/en/stable/ref/settings/#secret-key-fallbacks>`_